 The continued heightening of attention to climate change, including activities by non-governmental and political organisations (including government) as well as greater interest by the broader public, is likely to lead to additional regulations designed to tackle climate change.
-Policies and initiatives at national and international levels to address the causes and impacts of climate change may affect business conditions and demand for services in the medium to long term.
-Customer response to climate change also presents risks to TWUL due to growing customer demand for low-carbon products and services.
+Policies and initiatives at national and international level to address the causes and impacts of climate change may affect business conditions and demand for services in the medium to long term.
+Customer response to climate change also presents risks to TWUL due to growing customer demand for climate resilient and low-carbon products and services.
+As part of TWUL's response to mitigate impact on climate change, goals to reduce operational net carbon emissions to zero by 2030 have been set and plans are being developed to achieve this.

-In addition, new regulatory regimes may adversely affect TWUL's operations if TWUL is unable to find economically viable, as well as publicly acceptable, solutions that reduce its CO_2 emissions for new and existing projects or services.
+In addition, new regulatory regimes may adversely affect TWUL's operations if TWUL is unable to find economically viable, technologically deliverable as well as publicly, politically and regulatorily acceptable, solutions that avoid and/or reduce its CO2 emissions for new and existing projects or services.

-Measures to tackle loss of biodiversity and policies intended to protect local habitats may also limit access to water resources in areas deemed to be biologically sensitive, which in turn could affect TWUL's wholesale business.
-Failure to adhere to the terms of any such policies or regulations on climate change, or indeed damage to the environment caused by TWUL's business activities, could result in added reputational risk, legal proceedings or other measures being taken against TWUL.
+Measures to tackle loss of biodiversity and policies intended to protect local habitats may also impact TWUL's future access to water resources in areas deemed to be biologically sensitive, which in turn could affect TWUL's wholesale business.
+Failure to adhere to the requirements of any such policies or regulations on climate change, or indeed damage to the environment caused by TWUL's business activities, could result in added reputational risk, legal proceedings or other measures being taken against TWUL.